jamesjj1979/us-enters-ww2/README.md

        license="public domain"
        url="https://upload.wikimedia.org/wikipedia/commons/8/8d/President_Franklin_D._Roosevelt-1941.jpg">

 Secret staff talks were arranged in Washington early in 1941 between British and American military leaders.
 In July 1941 Marines were sent to Iceland, relieving a British garrison.
-In August Roosevelt and Sir Winston Churchill staged a spectacular summit aboard warships off Newfoundland; they issued the Atlantic charter, a joint declaration opposing acts of international aggression and openly condemning Hitler and Nazism.
+In August Roosevelt and Sir Winston Churchill staged a spectacular summit aboard warships off Newfoundland; they issued the Atlantic charter, a joint declaration opposing acts of international aggression and openly condemning Hitler the Führer of Germany and Nazism.
 From September the president ordered that the US Navy began escorting British convoys.
 <param ve-image
        label="Roosevelt and Churchill during the 1941 summit aboard warships off Newfoundland." description="Churchhill and Rosevelt in a meeting"